Frequently Asked Questions

 How structured is the learning environment?

-The school is both structured and disciplined.
+The learning follows the NZC in two places.
 The students complete three full classes each morning in the core subjects (Mathematics, English, Science, Social Studies, Technology) and also have an independent learning hour.
-In their independent time, the Year 7 & 8 students are supervised during 2 to 3 of the periods.
 All students have access to teaching staff to answer their questions during this time.
-There is a very high expectation that students use their independent time to the best of their ability.
+The afternoon learning environment focuses on the curriculum areas of visual arts, performing arts, and sport.
+The community learning class is an opportunity for students to learn from and in the community.

 On a day-to-day basis, there are expectations surrounding the level of demonstrated respect that staff, students and members of community have for each other.
+We have a strong restorative focus.

 How can parents be involved?